 I’ve always been the same way with my golf trips and this website is an extension of that.
 I’ve dedicated hundreds of hours to content about courses and how to a trip plan yourself.
 I’ve spent hundreds more corresponding with golfers helping them map out their dream journeys.
 However, some people don’t necessarily enjoy or want to plan and book a trip themselves.
 Others don’t have the time!
 In those cases, golf tour companies come to the rescue.

 This post will help you determine how to choose a tour company, and equally important, help you decide whether you need one.
-In all cases, I’d love to hear about your experiences and recommendations for a tour company – please leave a comment at the end of the article!
+In all cases, I’d love to hear about your experiences and recommendations for a tour company, whether it’s Far and Sure or another one.
+Please leave a comment at the end of the article!

 One of the most valuable services a tour company provides is saving you considerable time.
-Although it can nearly all be done online, planning a great trip on your own requires major effort and research.
+Although much can be done online, planning a great trip on your own requires major effort and research.

 With most tour companies, there is an initial discussion about where you want to go and play, but once you’ve confirmed a quoted itinerary, you just sit back while they do the work.
 They book your accommodation, golf, transportation, and even some extras (or any combination of those).
 You don’t always have much input in the planning process, but many consumers don’t need or want it.
 As a friend of mine recently said, “I just want to cut a check and show up at the airport.”